minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-pastimes-for-a-convalescent.md

 That means you may not be able to walk and play normally with your dog and certainly can't use the normal food dispenser toys with this new diet.

 Miki has been a convalescent a few times but he never seems to run out of energy.
-I came up with these pastimes because he needs something to do although he's been sick.
+I came up with these feeding ideas because he needs something to do although he's been sick.

 ## Ice cube trays